-5. Payroll reconciliations Medium While the Council undertakes monthly payroll reconciliation focused Observation on the Balance Sheet, a year-end reconciliation of employee expenditure to the payroll system is not undertaken by management.
+5. Payroll reconciliations Medium Medium Observation While the Council undertakes monthly payroll reconciliation focused on the Balance Sheet, a year-end reconciliation of employee expenditure to the payroll system is not undertaken by management.
 Procedures have been undertaken to gain assurance that the accounts materially reflect the payroll system.
-We further identified issues in relation to inaccurate employer pension contribution percentages, which are set by the Pension Fund actuary, for a small number of employees.
-While we have gained assurance that the impact is trivial, action should be taken to ensure that employer pension contributions are set appropriately.
-Implication There is a risk that inappropriate adjustments to employee expenses, including payroll costs, are not identified due to a lack of appropriate management processes.
-The Council should undertake a year-end reconciliation of employee Recommendation expenses to the payroll system.
-Management "A year-end reconciliation of employee expenses to the payroll response system will be undertaken going forward Responsible officer: Principal Accountant (Corporate Accounts), Finance and Procurement Implementation date: June 2022
+We further identified issues in relation to inaccontribution percentages, which are set by the for a small number of employees.
+While we hat that the impact is trivial, action should be taken employer pension contributions are set appropri Pension Fund actuary, ave gained assurance on to ensure that Implication There is a risk that inappropriate adjustments including payroll costs, are not identified due to management processes.
+Recommendation The Council should undertake a year-end reco nciliation of employee Management response "A year-end reconciliation of employee expens system will be undertaken going forward ses to the payroll Responsible officer: Principal Accountant (C Finance and Procurement orporate Accounts), Implementation date: June 2022